some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

 * Weight [uint16]: Carries the Weight of this instance.
+Large value means higher probability to be chosen.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_200